mlswg/mls-protocol/draft-ietf-mls-protocol.md

 field in a GroupInfo object can be used to provide additional parameters to new joiners that are used to join the group.

-This extension mechanism is designed to allow for secure and forward-compatible negotiation of extensions.
+This extension mechanism is designed to allow for the secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly handle extensible fields: